How to fix Windows blue screen errors

-Before fixing a Microsoft Microsoft Windows blue screen or blue screen of death error (BSoD) you must first identify what error it is.
-Since there are different blue screen errors.
+Before fixing a Microsoft Windows blue screen or blue screen of death error (BSoD), you must first identify what error it is, as there are multiple types of blue screen errors.

-- From the Desktop right-click on My Computer.
+- From the desktop or in the Windows Start menu, right-click My Computer or Computer.

 - Click the Properties option.

-- In Advanced click the Settings button under Startup and Recovery.
+- On the Advanced tab, click the Settings button in the Startup and Recovery section.

 Blue screen errors

-Windows NT, 2000, XP, Vista, and later versions of Windows will have a blue screen error that's similar to the example shown below.
-These error messages often contain more detailed information, and will contain information that can be searched for and found.
-If you're not getting a blue screen error that looks like the below skip to the next Fatal exception section.
+Windows NT, 2000, XP, Vista, and later versions of Windows have a blue screen error that is similar to the example shown below.
+These error messages often contain more detailed information and contain information that can be searched for and found.
+If you're not getting a blue screen error that looks like the example below, skip to the next Fatal exceptions section.

 - Identify the blue screen by locating a line containing all capital letters with underscores instead of spaces, such as the above example, BAD_POOL_HEADER.
 Write this information down.
 If you do not see anything written in all caps with underscores like this, skip this step.

 - Get either the STOP: error message at the top of the error, or in the "Technical Information:" portion of the error.
-For example, in the above error it's STOP: 0x00000019 ... write the first potion of this error message down.
+For example, in the above error, it is STOP: 0x00000019, write the first portion of this error message down.

 Many of the blue screen error messages you'll encounter with earlier versions of Windows will be fatal exception error messages or Fatal 0E messages.
-If your blue screen message starts out with A fatal exception 0E ... or An exception ... you're encountering this error.
-For these blue screen errors follow the fatal exception error troubleshooting steps.
+If your blue screen message starts out with A fatal exception 0E ... or An exception ..., you are encountering this error.
+For these blue screen errors, refer to the following article.